Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-creation-of-somnia/the-banished-siblings/chapter-1.md

 A grayish-white fur covered Darus' muscular body.
 Two pointed ears stood straight up.
 His nose jutted far forward and he dragged a broad tail far behind.

 "A labrador wolf," Ardex concluded.
-"Father's lessons were at least good for something.
-But you wouldn't know that, since you never showed up."
+"Father's lessons will prove their worth now.
+But you wouldn't know that, of course."

 "Shush shush, don't like that tone mister.
 This is fun, isn't it?
 I'm so _soft_.
-Come see what animals the rest have become!"
+Let's see what animals the others have become!"

 Ardex hooked his tusk around Darus' paw and prevented him from leaving.

 A rock from space struck his back.
 He felt the blow but had no pain.
 Yet the fact that he _felt_ it at all was frightening enough.

 "Not important.
-The planet must calm down now!
-I was trying to pull pebbles from the ground---"
+Make the planet calm down!
+I tried to pull pebbles from the ground---"

-"Yes, stop that!
+"Stop that!
 They need to stay in the ground."

-"Darus!
-Show some respect for the eldest son of God."
+"_Darus!_ Show some respect for the eldest son of God."

 Ardex showed who was tallest.
-His tusks pressed lightly on the head of his little brother, who didn't even look back.
+His tusks pressed lightly on the head of his little brother, who didn't even notice.
 He studied the ground, examined all the rocks carefully, squeezed them together, and threw them back down the hole.

 "Lots of iron and nickel.
 If we just wait, gravity will pull them down.
 With such a large magnet in the core, the planet should become stable."